 When the Netflix series "13 Reasons Why" premiered in March 2017, it quickly became one of the most watched—and most controversial—shows of the year.
 It was no surprise that the news of Season 2's May 2018 release continued to get a lot of attention.

 Raising Awareness–and Risk?

 Fans of the series say it increases much-needed awareness about teen suicide, which is currently the second leading cause of death for children and young people 10 to 24 years old.
-In addition to graphic portrayal of suicide, the show also focuses on bullying and cyberbullying, underage drinking, sexual assault and other topics that can serve a tool to start discussions.
+In addition to graphic portrayal of suicide, the show also focuses on bullying and cyberbullying, underage drinking, sexual assault, guns in the home, and other topics that can serve a tool to start discussions.